jbgolds/os-legal-explorer/README.md

 ## Docker Setup

-This project is fully dockerized for easy deployment.
-Follow these steps to get started:
+This project is dockerized for easy deployment with Neo4j and the API service.
+It assumes PostgreSQL is running separately on your host machine.

 ### Prerequisites

 - Docker and Docker Compose installed on your system
+- PostgreSQL running on your host machine
+- PostgreSQL database created for the project

+### PostgreSQL Setup

+Before starting the Docker services, make sure your PostgreSQL server:
+1. Is running and accessible
+2. Has a database named `courtlistener` (or update the DB_NAME in docker-compose.yml)
+3. Has a user `courtlistener` with password `postgrespassword` (or update DB_USER and DB_PASSWORD in docker-compose.yml)
+4. Allows connections from Docker containers (check pg_hba.conf)

 ### Quick Start

 1. Clone the repository
-2. Configure environment variables in `.env` file (optional - defaults are provided)
+2. Configure environment variables in docker-compose.yml to match your PostgreSQL setup
 3. Start the services:

 ```bash